0xido/luckyjackmap/README.md

 - [ ] Make the responsive.
 - [ ] Evaluate the move to a platform.

  I´m open to any help you can give me (specially in code, I´m a bit noobie 😅).
-You can contact me [@AMLomba].
+You can contact me on Twitter [@AMLomba](https://twitter.com/AMLomba) or here.

 # Credits